 Likely Effective for...

 - High cholesterol.
-Some research shows that taking a specific red yeast product for up to 6 months can lower total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol levels and triglycerides.
-However, this specific product contains large amounts of a chemical similar to "statin" drugs, such as lovastatin.
+Some research shows that taking red yeast products for up to 6 months can lower total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol levels and triglycerides.
+However, these products contain large amounts of a chemical similar to "statin" drugs, such as lovastatin.
 Statins are approved by the FDA to lower cholesterol.
 In the U.S., the Food and Drug Administration (FDA) now considers this product and other red yeast products that contain statins to be illegal unapproved drugs.
 However, outside the U.S., these specific red yeast products are still available.
 Some red yeast products available in the U.S. these days contain little or no statins.
 It is not known if these products do much to reduce cholesterol levels in people with high cholesterol.
 Some other products still contain significant amounts of statins.
 One analysis shows that that some of these products can contain up to 5 mg of statins per tablet.

 Possibly Effective for...

 - Heart disease.
-Taking 0.6-1.2 grams of red yeast rice daily for an average of 4.5 years decreases total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglycerides.
-It also decreases the risk of heart disease-related events, heart attacks, and death in people with a history of heart attack.
+Taking 1.2 grams of red yeast extract daily for an average of 4.5 years decreases the risk of heart disease-related events, non-fatal heart attacks, and death in people with a history of heart attack.

-- High cholesterol and triglyceride levels caused by human immunodeficiency virus (HIV) disease (AIDS).
-Taking red yeast rice by mouth seems to reduce cholesterol and triglyceride levels in people with abnormal levels associated with HIV infection.
+- High cholesterol and triglyceride levels in people with HIV/AIDS.
+Taking red yeast by mouth seems to reduce cholesterol and triglyceride levels in people with abnormal levels associated with HIV infection.

 Possibly Ineffective for...